 Central Macas has a couple of clean, perfectly comfortable hostals, but if you're a birder or wish for a slightly fancier stay, head to the edge of town to the riverside Casa Upano B&B.

 The comedores (cheap restaurants) on Comín near Soasti sell tasty ayampacos – a jungle treat of meat, chicken or fish grilled in bijao leaves.
+A couple of serendipitous dining options here make Macas the equal of Puyo or Tena for eating out.

 Drinking & Nightlife